How Long Do Tanning Lotions Last?

 Can You Use Tanning Lotion Which Has Expired?

-There won’t be much harm done by using a tanning lotion that has expired, except that the lotion will not be effective at helping you tan, and it might not nourish and hydrate your skin like it would have before it expired.
+Using a tanning lotion that has expired will likely cause minimal harm, except that it will be less effective in helping you tan and may not nourish and hydrate your skin as well as it would have before expiration.

 An expired tanning lotion will be less likely to give you an even tan and will be less likely to give your skin extra nourishment to withstand the effects of the UV rays in the tanning bed.

-One of the benefits of using a tanning lotion is to hydrate and nourish your skin while it is exposed to UV rays, which helps build a healthy-looking tan, and prevents peeling, to maintain your tan for longer.
+One of the benefits of using a tanning lotion is that it hydrates and nourishes your skin while it is exposed to UV rays, which helps build a healthy-looking tan and prevents peeling, thereby maintaining your tan for longer.

-If you use an expired lotion, you might not get the best of the moisture it has to offer, and this can lead to patchy tanning and burnt skin, which can then lead to peeling!
+If you use an expired lotion, you may not get the full benefits of the moisture it has to offer, and this can lead to patchy tanning and burnt skin, which can then result in peeling.

-When using an indoor tanning bed, you need to give your skin proper protection and nourishment to not only build a good tan but to have it last for longer as well.
+When using an indoor tanning bed, you need to provide your skin with proper protection and nourishment to not only achieve a good tan but also to make it last longer.

 How Do You know If Tanning Lotion Has Expired?